- About us

 Ms Schafer has a Bachelor of Laws (Honours) degree and is a Fellow of the Australian Institute of Company Directors.

-Ms Linda Evans was appointed to the Council in July 2013 for a term ending in December 2016.
+Ms Linda Evans was reappointed to the Council in December 2016 for a one year term.
+Ms Evans was first appointed to the Council in July 2013.
 Ms Evans is an experienced lawyer with particular expertise in competition law and regulatory issues.
 She has experience acting for the private sector, government and industry bodies across a range of network industries.

 Ms Evans is a partner in Clayton Utz based in Sydney and has been a member and former chair of the board at Clayton Utz.
 Ms Evans is on the editorial board, Competition Law International, the Journal of the Antitrust Committee of the International Bar Association and a director of Cycling Australia.